bezark/FCLC-Video-Game-Design/README.md

 - Understand the principles of game design and development.
 - Gain proficiency in Godot 4.
 - Develop basic coding skills relevant to game design.
-- Complete three major game design projects: a tabletop game, a 2D game, and a 3D game.
+- Complete three major game design projects: a tabletop game, a 2D game, and a capstone game.
 - Enhance writing and oral presentation skills through game-related assignments.
 - Be able to better work in teams
 - Respond to critical feedback constructively